 Other costs to consider

-Many expats in Portugal take out private health insurance, while others simply stay with the Portuguese health system.
+Many expats in Portugal take out a health insurance policy, while others simply stay with the Portuguese health system.
 If you decide to do the former, you will need to factor these costs into your budget.

 If you’re simply visiting Portugal, and don’t plan to register with a doctor here, you should ideally have some kind of travel insurance that covers medical issues.
 EU citizens are covered for most emergency care under the EHIC program, but insurance is always recommended.